 Below are the monthly winners as chosen by APEM staff who all made the shortlist.
 All our monthly winners will be featured on our social media channels throughout 2021.

 Brecon Beacons by Jennifer Gibson, marine ecological consultant.

 Coate Country Water Park by Elen Stahl, consultant freshwater scientist.

-Old Harry’s Rocks by Matthew Boa, image analyst.
+Old Harry’s Rocks by Matthew Boa, senior consultant.

-Old Salen Pier by Matthew Boa, image analyst.
+Old Salen Pier by Matthew Boa, senior consultant.